← Back to work

 01

-Both active and inactive users struggle to discover events on Instagram.
-Users resort to external platforms like Facebook and Eventbrite for event information, leaving Instagram entirely.
+Users resort to Facebook and Eventbrite for event info, leaving Instagram entirely.

 02